 8. It’s not easy to join

-The Coast Guard is one of the most difficult branches of the military to get into because it accepts such few recruits.
+The Coast Guard is one of the most difficult branches of the military to get into because it accepts such a low number of recruits.
 In addition to having to undergo a credit check and a security clearance, you should probably also have a college degree in hand.
-The branch requires a minimum of 54 points on the ASVAB, and if you have a shellfish allergy, you’re eliminated from applying.
+The branch requires a minimum of 54 points on the ASVAB, and if you have a shellfish allergy, you’re eliminated from applying!
 Basic training takes place at just one location, Coast Guard Training Center Cape May, in Cape May, New Jersey.
-It’s a good idea to know how to swim before joining, and if you’re selected, you should be comfortable jumping off a five-foot platform into a pool, swim for 100 meters, and then tread water for five minutes.
+It’s a good idea to know how to swim before joining, and if you’re selected, you should be comfortable jumping off a five-foot platform into a pool, swimming for 100 meters and then treading water for five minutes.

 So there you have it!
 It turns out that the Coast Guard is one of the most elite branches of our military.
 As part of DHS, its service members help keep America’s 95,000 miles of shoreline safe.
 Maybe in time, DoD resources will open up to these valuable service personnel and their families.
 Until then, happy birthday, Coast Guard!